What do I need to validate an EV certificate?

 In rare cases EV Validation Team may request additional data such as bank account details, a copy of the company registration document, or a legal opinion letter.

+Note: To check the progress status and take action to expedite your Certificate issue, use the convenient SSL Validation Tool.
 If you are not a part of an organization, EV certificate issuance might still be possible for you.
 Please refer here for more details.